Stacked Bar Charts in PowerPoint: When to Use Stacked vs 100% Stacked

 Master stacked bar charts in PowerPoint.
 Learn when to use stacked vs 100% stacked bars, best practices for color coding and labeling, and common mistakes.

-The single most common charting mistake we see in strategy decks: using a regular stacked bar chart when a 100% stacked version would have been clearer, or vice versa.
-The choice seems minor, but it changes what your audience perceives.
+The single most common charting mistake in strategy decks: using a regular stacked bar chart when a 100% stacked version would have been clearer, or vice versa.
 A stacked bar emphasizes total size differences.
 A 100% stacked bar emphasizes composition differences.
 Pick the wrong one and your insight gets lost.

 What Is a Stacked Bar Chart?#